 When it came out, the article was highlighted on the Times' home page with an even worse title: “The Dog Park Is Bad, Actually.”
 While it includes a valuable message—a good deal more self-monitoring should go on in dog parks than currently does—its main complaints dominate like the unruly dogs cited in the author’s commentary.

-As longtime advocates of dog parks we understand the vital role they can play in communities.
+As longtime policy advocates of dog parks we understand the vital role they can play in communities.
 Certainly, we’ve witnessed firsthand the need for more oversight and the monitoring of dogs who interact and play in these parks.
-And, yes, the dog community has no shortage of ill-informed, sometimes, clueless people who spend too much time focused on their phones or on other people instead of responsibly paying attention to their dogs.
-Sure, this neglect does happen at the dog park, but it can also be found at neighborhood tot playgrounds, in line at the local market and just about anywhere people congregate (stop texting and drive!).
+And, yes, the dog community has no shortage of ill-informed, sometimes, clueless people (including not wearing protective masks these covid-days) who spend too much time focused on their phones or on other people instead of responsibly paying attention to their dogs.
+This behavior neglect does happen at the dog park, but it can also be found at other places where people congregate—neighborhood tot playgrounds or in line at the local market, for example.

 GET THE BARK IN YOUR INBOX!